From "For" to "With"

 We began a partnership with the Cumbaya Church in Quito, Ecuador in 2003.
 Now, we send teams of people to work with El Puembo Church, a Cumbaya church plant, to provide basic health care for underserved children, teens and adults, with nearly 2,000 patients each trip.
 This is a great opportunity for doctors, dentists and nurses, but there are a number of ways you can serve without a medical background.

 Our students participate on Team Quito, alternating between our students going to Ecuador and their students coming here.
-Together, the students outreach through vacation Bible school programs and light construction at a local church.
+Together, the students outreach through vacation Bible school programs, sports camps and light construction at a local church.

 Reaching our communities